ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 infrastructure.
 {: shortdesc}

 You can begin with an image template from the {{site.data.keyword.cloud_notm}} classic infrastructure.
 For more information, see [Migrating a virtual server from the classic infrastructure](/docs/vpc?topic=vpc-migrate-vsi-to-vpc).
-Did you know that your can also create a custom image of a boot volume attached to an instance at import time?
+Did you know that your can also create a custom image of a boot volume that is attached to a server at import time?
 For more information, see [About creating an image from volume](/docs/vpc?topic=vpc-image-from-volume-vpc).
+Keep in mind that Windows custom images aren't supported for LinuxONE (s390x processor architecture).
 {: tip}

-Windows custom image are not supported for LinuxONE (s390x processor architecture).
-{: note}

-Your image must adhere to the following custom image requirements:
-* Contains a single file or volume.
-* Is cloud-init enabled.
-* The operating system is supported as a stock image operating system.
-* The image is configured to use BIOS boot mode.
-UEFI boot mode is not supported.
-* The min/max volume size is 10 GB to 250 GB.
-Images below 10 GB are rounded up to 10 GB.
+{{site.data.content.custom-image-requirements-list}}

 You cannot create an image from an encrypted boot volume (Image from a volume feature) that is not 100GB.
 The operation will be blocked.
 {: note}